handsontable/handsontable/docs/next/guides/columns/column-groups.md

 ### Configuration

-To enable the Collapsible Columns plugin, either set the `collapsibleColumns` property to:
+To enable the Collapsible Columns plugin, either set the [`collapsibleColumns`](@/api/options.md#collapsiblecolumns) configuration option to:

 * `true` - this will enable the functionality for _all_ multi-column headers, every column with the `colspan` attribute defined will be extended with the "expand/collapse" button
 * An array of objects containing information specifying which headers should have the "expand/collapse" buttons for example: